ElizavetaGorelova/ElizavetaGorelova/README.md

 ![](https://github.com/ElizavetaGorelova/SomePics/blob/main/piccc.png)

 I'm a tech enthusiast who is passionate about Data Science 📊, Pythonic programming 🐍, and open source :octocat:.
-Currently pursuing a Bachelors in Information Systems and Data Analytics 🎓.
+Currently pursuing a Bachelors in Computer Information Systems and Data Analytics 🎓.
 I love to learn and contribute in any and every possible way.

 <!---
 ElizavetaGorelova/ElizavetaGorelova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.